Comprehensive Musicianship through Performance (CMP) and the Standards

 - Selecting a specific standard and/or artistic process can influence the general design of the CMP Teaching Plan, or it can influence a specific element of the teaching plan, such as the music to be studied.

 - Standards allow for student experiential learning and growth over time.
-CMP Teaching Plans allows for music study over time.
+CMP Teaching Plans allow for music study over time.

 - Since the standards are process-oriented, standards can serve as or resemble outcomes, strategies or assessment task.